 How To Fix DirectX crashes & errors in Fortnite Chapter 3 on PC

-Below we have listed a few different methods which will hopefully get you back into Fortnite Battle Royale without it crashing from graphics errors on a Windows 10 or Windows 11 PC or laptop.
+Below I have listed a few different methods which will hopefully get you back into Fortnite Battle Royale without it crashing from graphics errors on a Windows 10 or Windows 11 PC or laptop.
 After you have tried each method go ahead and play the game and see if it fixed the problem for you.

 Fix 1: System requirements

 As I mentioned above, if your PC does not meet the minimum required specs for the game, then you will have all sorts of issues.

 - Graphics card: Intel HD 4000 on PC / Intel Iris Pro 5200

 Fix 2: Update Windows

 It is important to ensure Windows is up to date as this can fix all sorts of issues with Fortnite.